cap-platform/whitepaper/PRESENTATION.md

 #Example

   - the doctor is authenticated and authorized to request the data (within a defined scope);
-  - the patient can identified using a (temporary) id;
+  - the patient can be identified using a (temporary) id;
-  - the request can be 'MRI possible';
+  - the request can be 'Is MRI possible (for this patient)?';
   - the result can be simple answers with metadata (age / quality of the source): yes / unclear / no.